ddev/ddev/docs/developers/building-contributing.md

  make clean
  ```

- Note that although this git repository contains submodules (in the containers/ directory) they are not used in a normal build, but rather by the nightly build.
-You can safely ignore the git submodules and the containers/ directory.

 ## Testing
 Normal test invocation is just `make test`.
 Run a single test with an invocation like `go test -v -run TestDevAddSites ./pkg/...`

 To see which ddev commands the tests are executing, set the environment variable DRUD_DEBUG=true.

+Use GOTEST_SHORT=true to run just one CMS in each test.

 ## Docker container development

-The four docker containers that ddev users are included in the containers/ directory:
+The docker containers that ddev uses are included in the containers/ directory:

 * containers/ddev-webserver: Provides the web servers (the "web" container).
 * containers/ddev-dbserver: Provides the "db" container.
+* containers/ddev-bgsync: Fast web directory syncing
-* containers/phpmyadmin: Provides the phpmyadmin container
+* containers/phpmyadmin: Provides the phpmyadmin (dba) container
 * containers/ddev-router: The router image

 ## Contributing